Hopefully this is a great starting point to get your trip to Kerala going.

 HOW TO GET AROUND KERALA:

-If you are wondering how to get around Kerala the best options are walking, rickshaws, and motor boats depending on whether you are crossing Kerala’s many waterways.
+If you are wondering how to get around Kerala, the best options are walking, traveling via rickshaws, and taking motor boats depending on whether you are crossing Kerala’s many waterways.
 Either way you are in for a great adventure!

 Eravikulam National Park